verdnatura/myt/README.md

      `- 00-sameNumbers.sql
 ```

+### Environment-Specific Versioning with Realms

+#### Overview

+We have introduced a new feature that allows users to apply version-specific changes based on their configured environment, or "realm".
+This ensures that certain changes are only applied when the user is operating within a specific realm, providing an additional layer of customization and control.

+#### Configuration

+To make use of this feature, you need to configure your realm in the `versionConfig` table.
+Set your realm by inserting or updating a record in this table.
+The `realm` field should contain the identifier of your environment.

+#### File Naming Convention

+To designate a file as realm-specific, include a `.your_realm.` segment before the file extension.
+For example, if your realm is set to 'ab', the file should be named like this: `filename.ab.sql`.

+#### How It Works

+1. **Set your Realm**: Configure your realm in the `versionConfig` table.

+2. **Add Files**: Place your realm-specific files in the `versions` folder.
+Make sure to follow the naming convention.

+3. **Version Order**: Files are applied in the existing version order.
+In addition to that, the realm is validated.

+4. **Apply Changes**: Run the usual versioning commands.
+The realm-specific files will only be applied if your configured realm matches the realm in the file name.

+#### Important Notes

+- If no realm is configured, realm-specific files will be ignored.

+- If you have a realm configured but the realm-specific files belong to a different realm, those files will also be ignored.

+This feature allows for greater flexibility when working in different environments, making it easier to manage realm-specific changes in a shared repository.

 ### Local server

 The local server is created as a MariaDB Docker container using the base dump